sjchoi86/yart-minimal/README.md

 Most of the codes are built from the scratch, mainly for education purposes (Yes, codes are not fully optimized).

+Full version of YART will be released via separate repo.

 Contact: sungjoon-choi@korea.ac.kr